ncm2/ncm2/README.md

 with neovim's syntax api.
 It's very likely that vim-syntax-compl-pop doesn't work, for example, javascript completion in markdown or html script tag.
 So I use custom parser in NCM to implement the scoping features.

-IMHO, NCM is potentially faster 'cause all completion sources runs in parallel.

 ### Experimental hacking